COLUMN: Late return, no worries: Sarasota County libraries are now 'fine-free'

 That was not serving the mission of the library system, and here at Elsie Quirk, we are delighted and gleeful to welcome back users with open arms — or, rather, open books.

-We invite you to come into the Elsie Quirk Library and celebrate the cessation of fines with a fist bump, an enthusiastic cheer, or a quite nod.
-Please ask us all of your questions about the fines free initiative, and share your perspective on it with us.
+We invite you to come into Elsie Quirk Library and celebrate the cessation of fines with a fist bump, an enthusiastic cheer or a quiet nod.
+Please ask us all of your questions about the fines-free initiative and share your perspective on it with us.

 I would like to emphasize that no matter how many overdue items, or fees, anyone has on their card, everyone is welcome in the library to use the public computers, read the newspapers and magazines, browse, peruse, chat, ask reference questions, relax in the reading garden, or participate in one of our many programs.